thothonegan/ruby-wexpr/README.md

 Ruby parser for the Wexpr format.
 See [libWexpr](https://github.com/thothonegan/libWexpr) for more details of the format.

-Current limitations:
-- Does not currently support the binary format.
-- Does not have `Wexpr.dump` for turning a ruby hash into the equivilant wexpr string.

 ## Installation

 Add this line to your application's Gemfile: